Eb43/sunflower/README.md

   The animation runs in a loop when user presses the button.

-  The app does not simply display a premade GIF animation file.
-The app animates static images of the sunflower parts using math functions.
+  The app does not simply display a premade GIF animation file as in the [GifandVideoPlaying](https://github.com/Eb43/GifandVideoPlaying/blob/main/README.md) app.
+The Sunflower app animates static images of the sunflower parts using math functions.